exacs/async-local-storage-explained/README.md

 - One easy solution is to pass the `id` created in the handler to the logger everytime we want to log something.
 - The problem is that we need to pass `requestId` to all functions, even the ones that are unrelated, only to have nice logs.

 You can see the updated code in `server2.js`.
-Run it with `node server2.js`.

-And we can't create a global variable `requestId` because requests are incoming in parallel
+> Run the code with `node server2.js`.

 ## AsyncLocalStorage